 Anatomy of a good design

-Why should users choose your app from the bunch of other applications?
+Why should users choose your app from a bunch of other applications?
 From the users’ point of view, design plays the main role in initial impression — this is the first thing that users see when opening an app.
 Do you want users to open your app and fall in love with it?
 That’s why we’re here.

 There are several ways to make a pleasant first impression on the user.